ProcessEight/docker-magento2-php-xdebug/README.md

 ```bash
 docker-compose up -d
 ```
-* Set a breakpoint in a PHP file in the project
+* Set a breakpoint in a PHP file in the project or enable the `Break on first line in PHP scripts` setting
-* Drop the `XDEBUG_SESSION` cookie in a browser
+* Drop the `XDEBUG_SESSION` cookie in a browser and refresh the page
-* Or set the `XDEBUG_CONFIG` environment variable in a terminal:
+* Or set the `XDEBUG_CONFIG` environment variable in a terminal, then execute the script:
 ```bash
 export XDEBUG_CONFIG="idekey=docker"
 ```